XRTK/com.xrtk.core/articles/00-GettingStarted.md

 ### Setting up a MAC Environment

-When developing for XRTk on a Mac, you simply need the default requirements needed for building any Unity project on a Mac, including (but not limited to):
+When developing for XRTK on a Mac, you simply need the default requirements needed for building any Unity project on a Mac, including (but not limited to):

 * Unity
 * XCode - For Mac/iOS builds